-A: We will take purchase orders and hold investors' funds in an interest-bearing escrow account until we receive purchase orders for at least \$150,000,000 (excluding any shares purchased by Blackstone, its affiliates and our directors and officers), in any combination of purchases of Class T, Class S, Class D and Class I shares and our board of directors has authorized the release of the escrowed purchase order proceeds to us so that we can commence operations.
-Even if we receive purchase orders for \$150,000,000, our board of directors may elect to wait a substantial amount of time before authorizing, or may elect not to authorize, the release of the escrowed proceeds.
+A: We will take purchase orders and hold investors' funds in an interest-bearing escrow account until we receive purchase orders for at least \$150,000,000 (including shares purchased by Blackstone, its affiliates and our directors and officers), in any combination of purchases of Class T, Class D and Class I shares and our board of directors has authorized the release of the escrowed purchase order proceeds to us so that we can commence operations.
 If we do not raise the minimum amount and commence operations by , 2017 (one year following the first date in which our shares are offered for sale to the public), this offering will be terminated and our escrow agent will promptly send you a full refund of your investment with interest and without deduction for escrow expenses.
 Notwithstanding the foregoing, you may elect to withdraw your purchase order and request a full refund of your investment with interest and without deduction for escrow expenses at any time before the escrowed funds are released to us.
 If we break escrow for this offering and commence operations, interest earned on funds in escrow will be released to our account and constitute part of our net assets.